 A risk assessment looks at what could happen if someone is exposed to a hazard, and how likely this is to happen.
-The more serious the risk of harm, the more time and effort should be dedicated to eliminating or minimising the risk.
 It is important that those involved in a risk assessment have the information, knowledge and experience of the work environment to make informed decisions.

 If similar tasks or processes apply for a number of projects, a general risk assessment model may be appropriate.
+However, the designer is still responsible for ensuring that the generic assessment is valid for the project, before deciding to adopt it.